+Bonang Matheba Biography.
 Bonang Matheba (born 25 June 1987) is a South African television personality, radio host and businesswoman.
-She rosed to fame when she became a presenter in the SABC 1 music show, LIVE (2007-2012), now known as Live Amp.
+She rose to fame when she became a presenter in the SABC 1 music show, LIVE (2007-2012), now known as Live Amp.

 Facts about Bonang Matheba